 When you think of fishing, you’ll probably conjure images of folks leisurely casting a rod in by the shoreline, river, or lake bank.

-Perhaps you’ll imagine them in a boat or even in a kayak.
+Perhaps you’ll imagine them in a boat or kayak.

-But have you ever considered fishing from a stand up paddle board (SUP)?
+But have you ever considered fishing from a stand-up paddle board?

 Table of Contents